adoregord/PesenTiketOnlineGolang/README.md

 ![Result of Create Order](./images/ResultCreateOrder.png)

-## The log view should be like this everytime you hit an endpoint it will show wether it success or not
+## The log view should be like this everytime you hit an endpoint it will show whether it success or not

 ![Log View](./images/LogView.png)